Japanese conjugation (ren'yōkei base): Perfective: Conjugation table

 The past form of the eastern negative auxiliary ‑nai, which is grammatically adjectival, is ‑nakatta (← ‑naku + atta).
-The western ‑n, on the other hand, has multiple variants: ‑nanda, ‑zatta (← ‑zu + atta), ‑henkatta, ‑n jatta, ‑n datta (Note: From the minutes of a town meeting in Kyushu. is equivalent to .) (both from ‑n + de atta), ‑n yatta, etc. ‑Nkatta is found in both the east and the west.
+The western ‑n, on the other hand, has multiple variants: ‑nanda, ‑zatta (← ‑zu + atta), ‑henkatta, ‑n jatta, ‑n datta (Note: From the minutes of a town meeting in Kyushu. is equivalent to .), ‑n yatta (all three from ‑n + de atta), etc. ‑Nkatta is found in both the east and the west.

 While ‑n is largely western, it is still used in the polite negative ‑masen in eastern dialects as well, and it also has multiple variants for past negative forms with: